Are you working on a CV right now and are not sure what to include? Do you need some inspiration for what makes a great CV?

 2. Career objective or profile summary

-Placed right after the contact details, a profile summary is a detailed paragraph explaining who you are as a professional and what makes you the ideal candidate for that position.
+Placed right after the contact details, a profile summary is a detailed paragraph explaining who you are as a job seeker and what makes you the ideal candidate for that position.

 3. Educational/academic qualification

-On writing a curriculum vitae for a job, the educational background section should include relevant information in chronological order starting with the most recent.
+In the sample of CV for job application below, you will see that the educational background section includes relevant information in chronological order starting with the most recent.

 It is good to note that KCPE qualifications do not matter.
 Just include a degree and KCSE.
 As you grow in your career and add more knowledge, you will get to eliminate some things that are not relevant to the opportunity you are applying for.